PRX/Porter/README.md

 }
 ```

 Here's an example of a job that included one successful task and one failed task.
-Please note that `TaskResults` have a `Task` key, and `TaskErrors` have a `Type` key.
+Please note that `TaskResults` have a `Task` key, and `FailedTasks` have a `Type` key.

 ```json
 {